bglindner/CEE6720_BIO6720/lab02.md

 1. List the names of the tools we used in this exercise and a link to their documentation.
 2. Briefly: What is the method `nonpareil` uses to estimate alpha diversity (and a metagenomic samples coverage of it)?
 What is the method `simka` uses to estimate beta diversity?
 3. Researchers involved in this study would like to ensure future sequencing runs capture >=75% of the expected nucleotide diversity for both summer and winter samples.
 What sequencing effort (in GB) would you recommend to accomplish this?
 Does seasonality have any impact on your suggestions?
 4. Regardless of which tool(s) you opted to run, what is the difference between the approaches we used with `vsearch` and `kraken2` for generating taxonomic profiles?
+Would you expect differences in their results?
-5. Do you observe any trends between the winter and summer samples?
+6. Do you observe any trends between the winter and summer samples?
 What about across years?
 Please describe your answer and highlight visualizations to support your conclusions, as necessary.